Barney Oldfield: Auto racer

 Oldfield was loaned a gasoline-powered bicycle to race at Salt Lake City.
 Through fellow racer Tom Cooper, he met entrepreneur Henry Ford, who was at the beginning of his career as an auto manufacturer in Michigan.
 Ford had prepared two automobiles for racing, and he asked Oldfield if he would like to test one in Michigan.
 Oldfield agreed and traveled to Michigan for the trial, but neither car started.
 Although Oldfield had never driven an automobile, he and Cooper bought both test vehicles when Ford offered to sell them for $800.
-One was "No. 999", which was debuted in October 1902 at the Manufacturer's Challenge Cup.
+One was "No. 999", which debuted in October 1902 at the Manufacturer's Challenge Cup.
 Today it is displayed at the Henry Ford Museum in Greenfield Village, Michigan.

 Oldfield agreed to drive against the current champion, Alexander Winton.
 Oldfield was rumored to have learned how to operate the controls of the "999" only the morning of the event.
 Oldfield won by a half mile in the five-mile (8 km) race.
 He slid through the corners like a motorcycle racer rather than braking.
 It was a great victory for Ford and resulted in both Oldfield and Ford becoming nationally known.

-John Wilkinson, who designed an air-cooled engine for Franklin Automobile Company and was their chief engineer, raced against Oldfield in 1902.
-He won the state 5 mi championship in the record time of 6:54:06.
+John Wilkinson, who designed an air-cooled engine for Franklin Automobile Company and was its chief engineer, raced against Oldfield in 1902.
+He won the state 5 mi championship in a record time of 6:54:06.

 On June 20, 1903, at the Indiana State Fairgrounds, Oldfield became the first driver to run a mile track in one minute flat, or 60 mi/h.
 Two months later, he drove one mile in 55.8 seconds at the Empire City Race Track in Yonkers, New York.

 Alexander Winton hired Oldfield as a professional driver and agreed to supply him with free cars for racing.
-Oldfield, his manager Ernest Moross, and agent Will Pickens traveled throughout the United States in a series of timed runs and match races, and he earned a reputation as a showman.
+Oldfield, his manager Ernest Moross, and his agent Will Pickens traveled throughout the United States in a series of timed runs and match races, and he earned a reputation as a showman, racing while holding a cigar in his mouth to cushion the spot where he had broken some molar teeth in a crash.
 Oldfield was "the first American to become a celebrity solely for his ability to drive a car with great skill, speed, and daring."
-He liked to increase the drama in best of three matches: he would win the first part by a nose, lose the second, and win the third.
-Oldfield won first place at the Indianapolis Motor Speedway on August 21, 1909 in a Mercedes Benz.
+He liked to increase the drama in the best of three matches: he would win the first part by a nose, lose the second, and win the third.
+Oldfield won first place at the Indianapolis Motor Speedway on August 21, 1909 in a Mercedes-Benz.

 He bought a Benz, and raised his speed in 1910 to 70.159 mi/h while driving his "Blitzen Benz".
-Later in 1910 Oldfield reached the speed of 131.25 mi/h.
-At Daytona Beach, Florida, on March 16, 1910, in his Blitzen Benz, he set the world speed record, driving 131.724 mph, for which he earned the nickname “speed king”.
+Later in 1910, Oldfield reached the speed of 131.25 mi/h.
+At Daytona Beach, Florida, on March 16, 1910, in his Blitzen Benz, he set the world speed record, driving 131.724 mph, for which he earned the nickname “speed king.”